Pre-Health

 Admission Requirements

-• Earned bachelor’s degree (or in progress)
+• Earned baccalaureate degree

 Note: Students must make an enrollment deposit of $200 within 30 days of acceptance, which non-refundable and can be applied toward graduate tuition.